Sustainable travel: tips for an environmentally friendly camping vacation

 Drive with the correct tyre pressure to ensure low rolling resistance during the journey.

 Electrical equipment: Where can you save?

-Air conditioning and auxiliary heating are considered real gas guzzlers.
+Air conditioning and auxiliary heating are considered real fuel guzzlers.
 While they are useful and even necessary in some climates, using them sparingly will help keep the fuel consumption lower.
 At low speeds, e.g. in city traffic, open windows or sunroofs can provide a pleasant airflow.
-At higher speeds on highways, however, open side or roof windows increase air resistance, which can also increase fuel consumption.
+At higher speeds on motorways, however, open side or roof windows increase air resistance, which can also increase fuel consumption.
 Just be conscious and keep adjusting your surroundings to the situation.

 How can I make sure my camping equipment is sustainable?

 For a comfortable camping holiday, you will need a lot of equipment, from hygiene products to leisure equipment.
 Here are a few tips to make your camping more environmentally friendly and more sustainable:

 Use organic, chemical-free alternatives to conventional cosmetics and cleaning products.
 Solid soaps and shampoos are even more sustainable, as you can also save on plastic packaging.